Most people will honestly never need a set of all-terrain tires.

 Buyer’s Guide: How To Choose 35-inch All-Terrain Tires

-In the end, you must choose your new set of tires based on your needs.
+In the end, you must choose your new set of tires and wheels based on your needs.
 Off-roading is a very diverse activity, as it might involve running through muddy conditions, shallow waterways, shallow or deep snow, or even slush and ice.
 As such, you need to think about your environment.

 Bear in mind that traction will also affect how well you can stop the vehicle.
 Tires will aid braking with a strong grip, so keep this factor in mind as well.